About

 FAQS:

 1. How big is your studio?
-Huge and simply fabulous.
-I have moved into a four bedroom house, and since it's just me here, I have made the formal living/dining area my studio.
+They are huge and simply fabulous.
+I have made the formal living/dining area my inside studio.
 It has some natural light, but not enough, so I had shop lights installed in the ceiling and it's very bright.
-My old studio had purple walls, and each wall was a different color of purple.
-But this studio is white (ZZzzzzzzzzz), so I plan to paint two of the walls apple green soon.
-Then I will post a picture.
+My My second studio is in the garage and has my long arm quilting machine in it, as well as a wet studio painting area.

 3. What kind of batting do you use?
-My very favorite is Hobbs 80/20 FUSIBLE.
+I am usng Dream Puff polyester batt for the long arm machine.
+It has a softer and more 3-D look which I really like.
+For quilting on the Viking my very favorite is Hobbs 80/20 FUSIBLE.
 I love it.
 No pins.
 Ever.
 You can start quilting anywhere on your top because it’s all temporarily fused together.
 If you are worried about puckers, just look carefully.
 If you are going to get one, you’ll know before you begin to quilt because you will have ironed it in there already.
 Almost better that X-ray vision!